felipehummel/QtSearch/README.md

     analyzer.useFilter(new BadWordsFilter);
     analyzer.useFilter(new SynonymFilter);

-The `Analyzer` class has basic filters bultin, you can use the by calling the following methods:
+The `Analyzer` class has basic filters built-in.
+You can use them by calling the following methods:

     analyzer.withAccentFilter();
     analyzer.withLowerCaseFilter();